 Do I need a Masters?
 You do not need a Masters to be an Art Therapist.
 However, if you want government jobs, they usually require one.
 Concordia and St. Stephen’s are the two Masters programs in Canada.
 Each has a different focus.

 As for volunteering in AT – before I was a student I inquired about the same sort of thing.
 Unfortunately, for people wanting some first hand experience with AT, only a student of an AT program can volunteer in any way for reasons of confidentiality and professionalism.
-I would not be able to accommodate a student in my practice at this time as my space is limited to individual clients.
-However, I do have connections with many local child and youth organizations where groups could be facilitated at the need of the agency.

 Another way to become more familiar with AT is to become a participant.
 Before I applied for AT school I participated in sessions so I could become familiar with the process and what it was like to be the client.
 Attending workshops and reading are also good ways to educate yourself.

 There are many pros and cons to choosing Art Therapy as a career.
 It is my passion, it feeds my soul, I never tire of learning more about it, reading endlessly and talking about art therapy.
 I know this career path has made me a better person and has allowed me the honor and privilege to authentically help others in a very personal and meaningful way.
 AT is a great career if you are looking for lifelong learning, personal growth, and being a witness to the healing potential of creativity and resilience in people.